conda-forge/conda-forge.github.io/src/orga/governance.rst

          "time out" rules below should be recorded in the "vote-results" folder at https://github.com/conda-forge/conda-forge.github.io/tree/master/src/vote-results

-         Each vote should be its own file.
+         Each vote should have its own file.
 The filename should reflect the topic and the date that the vote opened.
 The file should contain at least:

-         * vote description
+         * Vote description
-         * vote policy
+         * Vote policy
-         * vote totals
+         * Vote totals
-         * poll open and close dates
+         * Poll open and close dates
-         * notifications given to the core group
+         * Notifications given to the core group

 ----